wg0z/MSP430-polled-AtoD-conversions/README.md

 # MSP430-polled-AtoD-conversions
-Very simple Code Composer project that hows how to do ADC10 module conversions without an ISR.
+Very simple Code Composer project that shows how to do ADC10 module conversions without an ISR.